 Apple Watch Display Mode: In display mode, your installed Apple Watch App receives updates from the LinkBluCon app running on your phone.
 This requires your watch to be within Bluetooth range of your phone.

-GOOD TO KNOW: If Apple Watch has a cellular connection, parents can install Ambrosia’s FollowBluCon app on their phone and after setup, will be able to see glucose readings updates of their child every five minutes.
+GOOD TO KNOW: If your son/ daughters Apple Watch has a cellular connection, parents can install Ambrosia’s FollowBluCon app on their phone and after setup, will be able to see glucose readings updates of their child every five minutes even if they do not have a mobile phone.

 How is Customer Service with the Ambrosia BluCon